thbts/server_for_file_exchange/ReadMe.txt

 ﻿This is a school project that we had to develop for the course "Systems and Networks Programming".
 The goal of the project was to develop the transport layer (on UDP) for a file exchange between a server and a client.
 We were given three clients, that had each a different behaviour.
-The goal was to get the highest throughput possible.
+The goal was to get the highest throughput.

 The executables of the clients 1 and 2 are given in src.
 The client 3 is a scenario where multiple clients 3 are simultaneously exchanging a file with the server.
 We were teams of one or two.
 I made this project with another classmate.